Bowl Alliance: Background

 In the last two years of the Bowl Alliance, the possibility existed for a split national championship.
 In 1996, No. 1 Florida State played No. 3 Florida for the national championship in the Sugar Bowl while No. 2 Pac-10 champion Arizona State was locked into playing in the Rose Bowl against No. 4 Ohio State.
 Arizona State lost to Ohio State in the 1997 Rose Bowl, ending the possibility for a split national championship for that season.

 In 1997, the same problem occurred but with the #1 team in both polls being locked out of the Bowl Alliance's championship game.
 Following the regular season, the top three teams in both polls' rankings were Michigan, Nebraska, and Tennessee.
 As the Big Ten champion, Michigan was contracted to play in the Rose Bowl on January 1.
-The Orange Bowl was to be played the next night between Nebraska and Tennessee, the top teams in the Alliance rankings, but only a Michigan loss to Washington State would result in an undisputed national champion.
-Michigan defeated Washington State in the Rose Bowl, which ensured that the winner of the Orange Bowl would receive a share of the national championship; the game was won by Nebraska, marking the third time in four years that they had been recognized as the national champion and the second time that they had been part of a split championship after the 1994 Bowl Coalition's final rankings.
+The Orange Bowl was to be played the next night between Nebraska and Tennessee, the top teams in the Alliance rankings, but only a Michigan loss to Washington State would result in an undisputed Bowl Alliance national championship game.

 Following the 1997 season the Bowl Alliance's member conferences and bowls joined with the Big Ten and Pac-10 conferences and the Rose Bowl to form the Bowl Championship Series beginning with the 1998 college football season.

 Trophy

 The Bowl Alliance awarded its own trophy to the winner of its designated national championship game.

+Nebraska, winners of the 1996 Fiesta Bowl trophy, were also awarded the Great Games Trophy for the national championship.
+The trophy was a silver loving cup.

-The Alliance trophy was a large crystal chalice.
-It was awarded to the winning coach on the field immediately following the Alliance national championship game.
+The 1997 season's Alliance trophy was a large crystal chalice.
+It was awarded to the winning coach Tom Osborne on the field immediately following the Alliance National Championship at the 1998 Orange Bowl.